SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You can walk through Chinatown to learn about its mysterious past, walk through the Haight to hear its ghost stories, and even head out to Alcatraz at night to visit one of the ghostliest spots in the city.

-Most of these tours are informational and not meant to scare you too much (although the stories are dark and chilling)!
+Most of these tours are informational and not meant to scare you too much (although you'll hear the chilling stories at night)!

 All will help you understand more about the people and places that make this city one of the most haunted in the US!